 Aberdeen City Council decided to redevelop Marischal Square, showcasing the iconic 16th century Provost Skene’s House and incorporating a range of seating and planter features.

 The project site required careful planning because the client wanted to showcase Provost Skene’s House and a civic space, incorporate new buildings to house the Marischal College and work around existing structures such an underground car park.

 A major challenge when designing the civic space was from upright concrete supports for the underground car park that protruded above ground level.
-The was overcome by disguising these supports using the Erban planter.
+This was overcome by disguising these supports using the Erban planter and Modal integrated seating.

 The Erban Planter was selected in a weathered steel finish primarily because this offered the most longevity.
 Aberdeen is a port city beside the sea and the danger with selecting a powder coated finish is that it would potentially break down after 5 years or so due to the marine environment.
 Modal integrated seating complemented the planters with its flexible layout.